trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
 sudo apt install unbound -y
 ```
-> **Note**
+> **Warning**
-If using **DietPi** or other OS that do not auto add `nameserver 127.0.0.1` to resolv.conf (open `sudo nano /etc/resolv.conf` to check), just install resolvconf package and restart unbound-resolvconf.service it should automatically set:
+If using **DietPi** or other OS that do not auto insert `nameserver 127.0.0.1` to resolv.conf (to check open `sudo nano /etc/resolv.conf`), just install resolvconf package and restart unbound-resolvconf.service which should automatically set:

 >     sudo apt-get install resolvconf -y && sudo systemctl restart unbound-resolvconf.service

-> **Note**
-Run `ping -c 3 google.com` to confirm localhost is reachable to internet, if not, set your default network's dns/gateway with resolv package<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-DNScrypt/wiki/Set-permanent-DNS-nameservers"><b>🔗click here🔗</b></a>
+> Run `ping -c 3 google.com` to confirm localhost is reachable to internet.
+If not, set your default network's dns/gateway or whatever it had before using resolv package<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-DNScrypt/wiki/Set-permanent-DNS-nameservers"><b>🔗click here🔗</b></a>

 * For recursively querying a host that is not cached as an address, the resolver needs to start at the top of the server tree and query the root servers, to know where to go for the top level domain for the address being queried.
 Unbound comes with default built-in hints.<br>Download latest:
 ```